fossi-foundation/wishbone/src/b3/source/04_registered.rst

 OBSERVATION 4.05
   A single access is in fact a burst with a burst length of one.

-Figure 4-6 demonstrates the usage of End-Of-Burst.
+:numref:`endofburst` demonstrates the usage of End-Of-Burst.
 A total of three transfers are shown.
 The first transfer is part of a WISHBONE Registered Feedback read burst.
 Transfer two is the last transfer of that burst.
 The burst is ended when the MASTER sets [CTI_O()] to End-Of-Burst (‘111’).
 The cycle is terminated after the third